arunpraba/reactjs.org/src/content/learn/scaling-up-with-reducer-and-context.md

 const dispatch = useTasksDispatch();
 ```

-This doesn't change the behavior in any way, but it lets you later split these contexts further or add some logic to these functions. **Now all of the context and reducer wiring is in `TasksContext.js`.
+This doesn't change the behavior in any way, but it enables you later split these contexts further or add some logic to these functions. **Now all of the context and reducer wiring is in `TasksContext.js`.
 This keeps the components clean and uncluttered, focused on what they display rather than where they get the data:**

 <Sandpack>